Powered by ProofFactor - Social Proof Notifications

 3. Creon’s inability to balance reason and authority in Sophocles’ play Antigone

-4. The influence of Greek tragedy on understanding society’s moral dilemmas
+4. The influence of Greek tragedy on evaluating society’s moral dilemmas

 5. The philosophical roots of civil disobedience in ancient Greek literature